peter-akhigbe/New-Awesome-Book/README.md

 # 📖 [Awesome Books] <a name="about-project"></a>

-> This is Our Awesome Books Project.
+This is Our Awesome Books Project.
 We used _HTML, CSS & JAVASCRIPT_ to create this Awesome Books Project.

 **[Webpage]**

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Clien</summary>